Back to Tennessee

 • Adds definitions for 'beneficiary designation' and 'charitable organization', including criteria for what qualifies as a charitable purpose.

-• Establishes procedures for holders of property with beneficiary designations to notify listed charitable organizations upon the death of the owner.
+• Establishes procedures for holders of property with beneficiary designations to notify listed charitable organizations upon learning of the death of the property owner.

-• Specifies that charitable organizations can present an affidavit to claim property or information about property, along with necessary documentation.
+• Specifies that charitable organizations can present an affidavit to claim property or information about property, along with necessary documentation and contact details.

 Bill History